Afghanistan–United States relations: Bagram airbase

 By July 2021, US had vacated the Bagram Airfield as part of the 2020-2021 US troop withdrawal from Afghanistan.
 The American personnel had reportedly left without informing the new Afghan base commander.

 In September 2025, Donald Trump said he was eyeing Bagram Air Base in Afghanistan.
 "If Afghanistan doesn't give Bagram Air Base back to the people who built it, the United States of America," he said, “bad things are going to happen!"

 The Taliban announced that the Afghans would never hand over the base to any third country.
-At a meeting in Moscow, Afghanistan’s neighbors also opposed US Bagram plan.
+At a meeting in Moscow, Afghanistan's neighbors also opposed US Bagram plan.
 Afghanistan deputy information minister Zabihullah Mujahid asserted that Afghanistan would not permit any foreign control over its territory under any circumstances, firmly opposing the return of a foreign military presence.
 Echoing this stance, Afghan Foreign Ministry official Zakir Jalaly rejected the prospect of Bagram Airfield being handed back to the United States.
 Additionally, members of the Moscow Format of Consultations on Afghanistan rejected foreign military presence in Afghanistan in a joint statement.

+Taliban regime (2021–present)

+Since the Taliban takeover of Afghanistan in 2021, the Taliban has repeatedly called upon the United States to reopen their embassy in Kabul and establish relations with the government of the Islamic Emirate of Afghanistan.
+However, the United States continues to reject any bilateral ties with the Taliban unless they improve their human rights track record.